Tyrrrz/Ressy/Readme.md

 > **Note**:
 > When using the `SetAttribute(...)` method on `VersionInfoBuilder`, you can optionally specify the language and code page of the table that you want to add the attribute to.
 > If you choose to omit these parameters, **Ressy** will set the attribute in all attribute tables.
-> In case there are no existing attribute tables, this method creates a new one bound to the neutral language and Unicode code page.
+> In case there are no existing attribute tables, this method creates a new one bound to the neutral language and the Unicode code page.

-##### Removing version info
+##### Remove version info

 To remove all version info resources, call the `RemoveVersionInfo()` extension method: